edoswald/CirruslyCommerce/readme.txt

 5. **Setup Wizard:** Easy 5-step onboarding to configure fees and API connections.

 == Changelog ==

+= 1.4.4 =
+* **Fix:** Fixed bugs that prevented Pro functionality from working as intended since 1.4.
+All functionality is now correctly querying our service worker.

 = 1.4.3 =
 * **Refactor:** Changes help areas to reflect support forum location of plugin following WP Plugin Directory approval.
 A thank you to the Plugin Review team for their work!